 When searching for the best neighborhood to stay in Rome, one of the most important things to you may be transportation and the vicinity to the main train station.

-Maybe if you’re only staying in Rome a day or two and have an early flight or train in the morning, you’ll likely want to be able to save time reaching the station.
+Maybe if you’re only spending a day in Rome and have an early flight or train in the morning, you’ll likely want to be able to save time reaching the station.
 If this is important to you for your trip to Rome, the Esquilino neighborhood is a great option to consider.

-Esquilino is located between the Monti and San Giovanni neighborhoods and also encompasses the central station of Rome, Termini Station.
+Esquilino is located between the Monti and San Giovanni areas and also encompasses the central station of Rome, Termini Station.

-Best for: The Esquilino area is a great option for visitors to Rome looking to be close to Termini station as well as those with a lower budget for accommodation that still wants to be in a central area of the city.
+Best for: The Esquilino area is a great option for visitors to Rome looking to be close to Termini station as well as those with a lower budget for accommodation that still wants to be in central Rome.

-Downsides: Esquilino isn’t known to be one of the most beautiful parts of Rome, so if you’re looking to stay somewhere more aesthetically pleasing, head to the neighboring area of Monti.
+Downsides: Esquilino isn’t known to be one of the most beautiful parts of Rome, so if you want to stay somewhere more aesthetically pleasing, head to the neighboring area of Monti.

 Where to Stay in Esquillino